THIRD PARTY WORKERS' COMP CLAIMS IN ATLANTA, GA

-Atlanta Third-Party Workplace Lawsuits
+Atlanta Third Party Workplace Lawsuits

 When an accident occurs at work, most workers understand that they have the right to seek workers’ compensation benefits from their employer.
 However, many injured workers are unaware that they may also have a right to bring a lawsuit against parties other than their employer who may have been negligent in causing their work injury.
-Known as third-party claims, these lawsuits help to ensure that injured employees receive full compensation for their injuries.
+Known as third party claims, these lawsuits help to ensure that injured employees receive full compensation for their injuries.

 What Is a Third Party Claim?

 In regard to on-the-job injuries, third party liability arises when a workplace accident occurs due to the negligence of an individual or entity separate from the worker’s employer.
 For instance, if a worker suffers a back injury after slipping and falling on a wet floor, they can seek workers’ compensation benefits.
-If the floors were left wet by a cleaning company who failed to put up signs indicating a slippery surface, the cleaning service may also be held accountable for the injury.
+If the floors were left wet by a cleaning company that failed to put up signs indicating a slippery surface, the cleaning service may also be held accountable for the injury.